Carrooi/Node-SourceCompiler/README.md

 * precompile: some frameworks can just prepare your code for another usage without framework itself (eg. in browser).
 This options is for templates
 * jquerify: this option is also for templates and it wrap automatically result template into jQuery function
 * data: again for templates.
 This is an object with your variables passed to templates
+* dependents: array of dependent files (used for style caching - see below)

 ```
 Compiler.compile('less', 'body { color: red; }', {